qiannathancao/Machine_Learning_Models/problems.tex.md

 data/transform_me.json
 ```

+Note that you can upload these files to the website http://ml-playground.com/.
+This
+website will let you see how different learning algorithms work on each dataset.
+This
+is not required for points but might be illuminating and useful for checking your work!

 For each of these datasets (.2 points each):

 1. Show a scatter plot of the data with each point colored according to its class.